 The waist is the widest part of the apple body.
 As we try to balance your proportions, the tendency is to narrow the waistline and create curves to the hips and butt.

 The shoulders are the widest part of the inverted triangle body.
-As we try to balance your proportions,
+As we try to balance your proportions, the tendency is to narrow the shoulders and add volume to the lower body.

 The hourglass body already has a balanced silhouette with a defined waist.
 To best dress this shape, you can leave the upper and lower body untouched and instead belt the waistline.